Kazade/bounce/readme.md

-<h3>About</h3>
+### About

-Bounce is a 3D physics engine for games and interactive applications.
+Bounce is a 3D physics engine for games.

 To get started with Bounce see readme.txt.